Can house plants cause damp?

 House plants CAN cause damp, but as long as you’re careful not to overwater them, then you should be fine.

-If you’re worried about damp, don’t worry about turning on the dehumidifier.
 Removing excess moisture from the air helps to keep rooms warmer (because it takes more energy to heat water molecules than just regular air) which your plants will probably appreciate more than the humid air.

 Many tropical house plants do love humidity, BUT they love staying warm a little bit more.